1215-tech/1215-tech/README.md

 ## 👋 About Me
 - 69x engineer
-- Senior Vibe Code with 2 minutes of industry experience
+- Senior vibe coder with 2 minutes of industry experience
 - 🔮 Lead product engineer at [11Customs](https://github.com/11Customs)
 - 🔓 Open source enthusiast
 - 🌐 You can check out all of my projects here